Norman Park

 Norman Park has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Norman Park's population is estimated at around 7,365 as of Nov 2025.
-This reflects an increase of 523 people (7.6%) since the 2021 Census, which reported a population of 6,842 people.
-The change is inferred from the resident population of 7,347 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 10 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,347 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Norman Park's 7.6% growth since census positions it within 2.1 percentage points of the national average (9.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 56.99999999999999% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Norman Park is around 7,385.
+This figure represents an increase of 543 people since the 2021 Census, which reported a population of 6,842.
+The latest estimate of 7,347 by AreaSearch, based on examination of ERP data released by the ABS in June 2024 and additional validated new addresses, indicates this growth.
+This results in a density ratio of 3,356 persons per square kilometer, placing Norman Park in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's population growth since census, at 7.9%, is within 2.0 percentage points of the national average (9.9%).
+Overseas migration contributed approximately 56.99999999999999% of overall population gains during recent periods in Norman Park.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, lower quartile growth of national areas is anticipated, with the Norman Park statistical area (Lv2) expected to grow by 167 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 2.0% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Based on aggregated SA2-level projections, the suburb of Norman Park is anticipated to grow by 160 persons to 2041, reflecting a gain of 1.7% in total over the 17 years.
+This projection reflects lower quartile growth trends expected nationally.

 Frequently Asked Questions - Population